Last updated on December 23rd, 2025 at 06:34 pm

 How Does Nu.Q Work?

-• Biomarker analysis – The sample is then analyzed for specific biomarkers known as nucleosomes.
-Nucleosomes are fragments of DNA that are released into the bloodstream when cancer cells die.
+The blood is checked for tiny pieces of DNA that can be released into the bloodstream when cancer cells are present.

 What Cancers Does Nu.Q Screen For?